rzuppur/sparkweaver.core/README.md

 # SparkWeaver Core

-Node based lightning system for controlling DMX fixtures.
+Node-based lightning system for controlling DMX fixtures.

 ## Node name prefixes

 All nodes extend a common Node class and configure the allowed combination of inputs and triggers.
-For ease of use however this naming convention should be followed.
+For ease of use, however, this naming convention should be followed.

 - `ds` **Destination** (output color to fixture)
 - `fx` **Effect** (modifies color somehow)